Frankly My Dear

 ★★★★☆

 WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers offers a compelling take on webgpu, though not without flaws.
-While the treatment of Books is excellent, I found the sections on shader less convincing.
-The author makes some bold claims about Web Development & Design that aren't always fully supported.
-That said, the book's strengths in discussing programming more than compensate for any weaknesses.
-Readers looking for Web Development & Design will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on programming, if not the definitive work.
+While the treatment of Programming is excellent, I found the sections on Computers & Technology less convincing.
+The author makes some bold claims about programming that aren't always fully supported.
+That said, the book's strengths in discussing Web Development & Design more than compensate for any weaknesses.
+Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on webgpu, if not the definitive work.

 You May Also Like